 Stokes performed better than many with the bat in a damp 2012 season, making 827 runs at 29.53, and coupled with his 37 wickets at 21.47 it was an excellent return.
-He was called up to the England Lions squad for the tour of Australia in early 2013 but ended up being sent home with three matches remaining after two breaches of discipline.
+He was called up to the England Lions squad for the tour of Australia in early 2013 but ended up being sent home with three matches remaining, along with Kent's Matt Coles, after two breaches of discipline.
 It was a watershed moment.
 He was rapidly rehabilitated, however, playing a key role in Durham's Championship-winning season and being recalled to England's limited-overs teams.
-Playing as a third seamer in the one-dayers against Australia, and batting strikingly low at No 8, he took a maiden five-wicket haul and won selection for the 2013-14 Ashes tour that suddenly thrust him to the forefront of many people's attention
+Playing as a third seamer in the one-dayers against Australia, and batting strikingly low at No 8, he took a maiden five-wicket haul and won selection for the 2013-14 Ashes tour that suddenly thrust him to the forefront of many people's attention.

 NBC Denis Compton Award 2010, 2011

 England will need at least one new face in the batting line-up for the third Test against South Africa after Gary Ballance suffered a broken finger

 Some familiar quibbles and feature deficiencies aside, Cricket Captain remains cricket's foremost management and simulation game